realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 ## Dear Friend, Yeshua Is Alive!

-Beloved, the truth that Yeshua of Nazareth lives today is the heartbeat of God’s redemptive plan for Israel and the world.
+Beloved, the truth that Yeshua of Nazareth lives today is the heartbeat of G-d’s redemptive plan for Israel and the world.
 As Jewish people, you cherish the Tanakh’s promise of a Messiah, and with joy we proclaim: **Yeshua, risen and reigning, is that Messiah**!
 His resurrection and ongoing life fulfill prophecy, conquer death, and offer salvation to all who trust Him.
-Let us explore this truth, trusting the God of Abraham, Isaac, and Jacob to reveal His Messiah.
+Let us explore this truth, trusting the G-d of Abraham, Isaac, and Jacob to reveal His Messiah.

 ---